BestTimesToVisit.com Logo

 Bus

 Thimphu's public bus system is affordable and connects most areas within the city and to nearby towns.
-Buses are usually crowded, especially during peak hours.
-Routes and schedules are not always clearly displayed, so asking locals for assistance is helpful.
+Buses are frequent during peak hours but can be infrequent during off-peak times.

-Tip:Be prepared for crowded buses, especially during rush hour.
+Tip:Be prepared for crowded buses during rush hour.
 Carry small change for the fare.
-Ask locals or your hotel for assistance in understanding the bus routes and schedules.
+Buses are generally safe, but be aware of your belongings.

 Walking

 Thimphu is a relatively compact city, and many attractions are within walking distance of each other.
-Walking allows you to experience the city's atmosphere and discover hidden gems.
-However, be mindful of the altitude and take breaks when needed.
+Walking is a great way to explore the city at your own pace and discover hidden gems.

 Cost:Free